 The Code, which is published by the Financial Reporting Council (FRC), the independent regulator overseeing the financial reporting, accounting and auditing, and corporate governance, is addressed in the first instance to firms who manage, on a discretionary basis, assets on behalf of institutional shareholders (non-natural persons) such as pension funds, insurance companies, investment trusts and other collective investment vehicles.

-GHCCM is the appointed Investment Manager Delegate (IMD) to the LF Resilient MM Balanced Managed Fund, the underlying investors being a range of institutional and private clients.
+GHCCM is the appointed Investment Manager Delegate (IMD) to the WS Resilient MM Balanced Managed Fund, the underlying investors being a range of institutional and private clients.

 GHCCM is a wholly owned subsidiary of the GHC Group Limited, but it is independent and has no conflicts of interest.